 Maebhe took two steps out of Lyryma and sank to her knees.
 It was overwhelming— the open air, her home valley, the silhouette of Orean glittering off in the distance.
 She felt the grass, wild and damp beneath her.
-It felt cold through the muddied fabric of her trousers.
+The cold of it sank through the muddied fabric of her trousers.

-Then there was a gentle hand on her shoulder and Íde crouched beside her.
+Then, there was a gentle hand on her shoulder as Íde crouched beside her.
 “Maebhe, are you alright?”

 Maebhe grunted and flopped the rest of the way onto the ground.
-Kieran laughed and sat on her other side, Íde joining them after a moment’s hesitation.
+Kieran sat on her other side, Íde joining them after a moment’s hesitation.

 Finally, they’d made it home.

 The group sat at the top of a long hill, Lyryma at their backs.
 That strange, magical realm was solidly behind them, now, and Maebhe was glad for it.
-There were no sunlight trees out here, no strange songs drifting between dark trees, no red dragons.
-Ahead of them stretched Creae Valley, its grassy expanse smattered with patches of golden flowers.
+There was no dangerous foliage out here, no strange songs drifting between dark trees, no red dragons.
+Ahead of them stretched Creae Valley, its grassy expanse spotted with patches of golden flowers.
 Across the valley, the horizon was shaped by the tree-covered hills of Rossmor forest.

-To their left was Orean.
-The city was built on a hill at the edge of the mountains and was walled in with the valley’s famous silver brick.
+To their left sat Orean.
+The city was built in the hills between two mountains and was walled in with the valley’s famous silver brick.
 From a distance, they made Orean shine.
-To their right was Illyon, smaller than Orean but made of the same silver brick.
+At the other end of the valley sat Illyon, smaller than Orean but made of the same silver brick.

 “Why are we stopping now?”
-Leihlani asked, creeping out of the forest.
+Leihlani asked.
+She lurked at the edge of the forest, wrinkling her nose at the thought of leaving it.
 “We’re so close.”

-“Leihlani, just enjoy being out of that damned forest,” Drys said.
+“Leihlani, just enjoy having a break from that damned forest,” Drys said.